Clothing Segmentation and Fabrics Classification Dataset

 Objective

 We embarked on creating a comprehensive dataset to assist in the segmentation of various clothing items and their classification based on fabric types.
-Our primary goal was to foster innovation in fashion technology, including retail analytics and virtual fitting rooms.
+Our primary goal was to foster innovation in fashion technology, particularly in the areas of Clothing Segmentation and Fabrics Classification, including retail analytics and virtual fitting rooms.

 Scope

 Our team diligently compiled a vast array of images, showcasing a wide range of clothing items across different body types and poses.
-Each image was meticulously segmented and classified by fabric type, ensuring a rich and diverse dataset.
+Moreover, each image was meticulously segmented and classified by fabric type, ensuring a rich and diverse dataset.

 Sources